-- the description of Hain's common stock contained in Hain's registration statement on Form 8-A/A dated November 12, 1993 and any amendment or report filed for the purpose of updating such description; - Hain's definitive proxy statement on Schedule 14A filed with the Commission on October 28, 2004; - Hain's annual report on Form 10-K filed with the Commission for the fiscal year ended June 30, 2005; and - Hain's current report on Form 8-K filed with the Commission on August 26, 2005.
+- the description of Hain's common stock contained in Hain's registration statement on Form 8-A/A dated November 12, 1993 and any amendment or report filed for the purpose of updating such description; - Hain's revised definitive proxy statement on Schedule 14A filed with the Commission on October 31, 2005; - Amendment No. 1 to Hain's annual report on Form 10-K filed with the Commission for the fiscal year ended June 30, 2005; - Hain's quarterly report on Form 10-Q filed with the Commission for the fiscal quarter ended September 30, 2005; and - · Hain's current report on Form 8-K filed with the Commission on November 4, 2005.